Where to Stay in Seoul + 5 Best Seoul Hotels (2023 Guide)

 - Visit the Trick Eye Museum and prepare to be amazed!

-- Find unique trinkets to take home at open-air flea market, only open on Sunday starting 1pm
+- Find unique trinkets to take home at an open-air flea market, only open on Sundays starting 1pm.
+Don’t forget to check the other shopping stalls too as you can easily score fashion finds there at a more affordable price

 - Enjoy authentic Korean barbeque among the many foodie options in the area